orendaniel/kestrel-vision/README.md

 loadv4l! --> reloads v4l settings and sets FPS

-the config table "conf" is a global variable and it can be accessed by your script or manually.
+the config table "conf" is a global variable and it can be accessed by you or your script.

 Any other command is executed as a lua command